 Government Documents — Federal and State of Minnesota, atlases, maps and posters-3rd floor

 SMSU’s Library is part of the Federal Depository Library Program (FDLP), which was established by Congress to ensure that the American public has access to its Government's information.
 The FDLP involves the acquisition, format conversion, and distribution of depository materials to libraries throughout the United States.
-The Library receives more than 30% of all materials published by the Government Printing Office.
+The Library receives around 25% of all materials published by the Government Printing Office.

 The Government Documents collection also has many publications from the State of Minnesota, providing contemporary and historic data and descriptions of Minnesota’s people, places, and environment.